uoe-agents/IGP2/README.md

 If you would like to get a more detailed understanding of IGP2, please see this [blog post](https://agents.inf.ed.ac.uk/blog/interpretable-prediction-planning-autonomous-driving/index.php) for an introduction.

 This implementation of IGP2 is powered by the open-source [ASAM OpenDrive 1.6](https://www.asam.net/standards/detail/opendrive/) standard for road layout definition and the similarly open-source simulated driving environment [CARLA 0.9.13](https://carla.org/).
-IGP2 also runs without CARLA using a simple 2D simulator, which obfuscates realistic physical simualtion in favour of speed and reproducibility.
+IGP2 also runs without CARLA using a simple 2D simulator, which obfuscates realistic physical simulation in favour of speed and reproducibility.

 The goal recognition module of this implementation also supports both the [inD](https://www.ind-dataset.com/) and [rounD](https://www.round-dataset.com/) datasets.
 This module was also used as a baseline for comparison to the [GRIT](https://arxiv.org/abs/2103.06113) goal recognition method.